coupergateway/couper-examples/configuration-files/README.md

 #### Environment Variables

-The `environment_variables` attribute within the `defaults` block has an exception during the merge process.
-The map-value will be merged by key instead of the whole map.
+The `environment_variables` map within the `defaults` block is handled differently during the merge process: Its values are merged one by one by their key instead of replacing the whole map.
 This allows to override or add specific environment defaults.

 ### Result